 The English victory meant continuing work on the already-stone castle in Hawarden, which, however, lost its strategic importance due to the conquest of the entire North Wales.
 It was threatened for the last time in 1294, when the Welsh uprising of Madog ap Llywelyn broke out, and at the beginning of the 15th century with the outbreak of the Owain Glyndŵr rebellion.
 In the following years, the castle passed to the earls of Salisbury of the Montague family, during which construction works were carried out in the second half of the 15th century in Hawarden, and then in 1485 it was donated by Henry VIII to the Stanley family, one of his main supporters.
-They hosted the king twice in the castle, in 1490 and 1500, probably because of the neighboring deer hunting park.
+They hosted the king at the castle twice, in 1490 and 1500, probably because of the neighboring deer hunting park.